nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### Source code is linked

-Generally, source code should be made available for tools on the FIT, as typically NOAA federal employee developed code should have a permissive open source license.
+Generally, source code should be made available for tools on the FIT, as typically developed NOAA federal employee code should have a permissive open source license.
 However, there may be special instances where code is not made available, such as if confidential fisheries information is included in the codebase.

-#### NOAA Disclaimer on readme
+#### NOAA Disclaimer on ReadMe

 For tools with source code, add a [NOAA disclaimer](https://github.com/nmfs-ost/FIT-resource-files?tab=readme-ov-file#noaa-license) on the README.md of the source code: